 If you are experiencing or have experienced any abuse or do not feel safe in your home, contact the National Domestic Violence Helpline on 0808 200 247.
 That line can help you plan to leave your home if you need to and can refer you to safe emergency accommodation.

 If your ex-partner is violent and refuses to leave, it may be possible to apply for an Order for you to stay in the home and make your ex-partner leave.
 You should speak to a solicitor as soon as possible to arrange this.
 Pandemic restrictions should not be a barrier to taking urgent steps to protect yourself.

 At any time, the division of one household into two households due to separation comes with financial pressure.
 This is heightened in circumstances where there are redundancies, furloughing, market volatility and an increase in the cost of living.
 Again, this should not be a bar to protecting yourself and your children.
 At the earliest opportunity it is important you gather financial documentation and valuations to understand your current position.
 A solicitor can help advise you on the likely outcomes from any next steps.
 Having clarity on your financial position can help you move forward with a clear head and negotiate calmly from a clear position, reducing conflict from debates and arguments over finances later on.

-Blog post by Christian Butler, associate at Silk Family Law.
-Contact Christian for advice on divorce, financial and child arrangements.
+Blog post by Christian Butler, former associate at Silk Family Law.

 You might also be interested in: